-Ching Lee Holdings (HKG:3728) shares have had a really impressive month, gaining 33%, after some slippage.
-While recent buyers might be laughing, long term holders might not be so pleased, since the recent gain only brings the full year return to evens.
+Ching Lee Holdings (HKG:3728) shares have had a really impressive month, gaining 35%, after some slippage.
+The full year gain of 17% is pretty reasonable, too.

 Does Ching Lee Holdings Have A Relatively High Or Low P/E For Its Industry?

-Ching Lee Holdings's P/E of 30.18 indicates some degree of optimism towards the stock.
-The image below shows that Ching Lee Holdings has a higher P/E than the average (10.2) P/E for companies in the construction industry.
+Ching Lee Holdings's P/E of 32.59 indicates some degree of optimism towards the stock.
+As you can see below, Ching Lee Holdings has a much higher P/E than the average company (9.8) in the construction industry.

 How Growth Rates Impact P/E Ratios

-Ching Lee Holdings's net debt equates to 43% of its market capitalization.
+Ching Lee Holdings has net debt equal to 41% of its market cap.
 While that's enough to warrant consideration, it doesn't really concern us.

 The Bottom Line On Ching Lee Holdings's P/E Ratio

-Ching Lee Holdings has a P/E of 30.2.
-That's higher than the average in its market, which is 10.5.
+Ching Lee Holdings trades on a P/E ratio of 32.6, which is multiples above its market average of 10.7.
 With a bit of debt, but a lack of recent growth, it's safe to say the market is expecting improved profit performance from the company, in the next few years.
-What we know for sure is that investors have become much more excited about Ching Lee Holdings recently, since they have pushed its P/E ratio from 22.7 to 30.2 over the last month.
-For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
-But the contrarian may see it as a missed opportunity.
+What we know for sure is that investors have become much more excited about Ching Lee Holdings recently, since they have pushed its P/E ratio from 24.1 to 32.6 over the last month.
+If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.